nobitabot-sudo/growdesk-crm/README.md

 - **Access Code:** `ADMIN01`

 Change that access code immediately — right now anyone who reads this file knows it.
-The quickest way: open `data/db.json`, edit the admin user's `accessCode` field, restart.
+The quickest way: open Supabase's Table Editor (or `data/db.json` if running without a database), find the admin user's `accessCode` field inside the JSON, edit it, save.
 (A proper "change my own code" screen is a good next addition once you're past the demo stage.)

-Google Places API key: console.cloud.google.com → enable "Places API" → create an API key → attach billing (Google charges per request past a free tier).
-Without this key set, the Scrape tab will show an error but CSV Import still works fine.
+Google Places API key: console.cloud.google.com → enable "Places API (legacy)" → create an API key → attach billing (Google's own $200/month free credit covers small-scale use).
+Without this key set, the Scrape tab will show an error but CSV Import and manual add still work fine.

 ## Deploying so the callers can actually use it

-This is a normal Node app — any host that runs `node server.js` and gives you a public URL works: Render, Railway, a small VPS, etc. Two things to set on whichever you pick:
+This is a normal Node app — any host that runs `node server.js` and gives you a public URL works: Render, Railway, a small VPS, etc. On whichever you pick, set these as environment variables (in that platform's dashboard, not in the repo):
+1. `DATABASE_URL` (from the Supabase setup above) — with this set, no persistent disk on the app host is needed, since all the actual data lives in Supabase, not on the app server's own disk.
+This is what makes Render's free tier (which has no persistent disk) safe to use.
-1. Environment variable `GOOGLE_PLACES_API_KEY` (and `GROQ_API_KEY` if you want the Bot tab working)
+2. `GOOGLE_PLACES_API_KEY` (and `GROQ_API_KEY` if you want the Bot tab working)
-2. Persistent disk/volume mounted at the app's `data/` folder — otherwise `db.json`
-   resets every time the host restarts your app and you lose all leads.

 Once it's live at a URL (e.g. `https://growdesk-crm.onrender.com`), each caller opens it on her phone and taps "Add to Home Screen" — it installs like an app (that's the PWA